 Many visitors to the Bloom come each year for the insider’s view of inspiring private gardens, others find ideas and motivation for their own plantings, and still others come to enjoy the live music throughout the tour.
-Visitors may journey to the gardens by bike, car or ride a bus arranged through Agate Pass Transportation.

 The 26th annual tour is a production of the Bainbridge Island Arts & Humanities Council.
 All proceeds benefit Arts & Humanities programs.

 Five exquisite, private gardens

 Live music throughout the tour

 Extended hours in the gardens this year, 9am – 5pm

 Ticket Sales and Bloom Ticket Holder check-in at the Bloom Hub,